pluralsh/documentation/pages/plural-features/workbenches/follow-up-automation.md

         run: echo '${{ steps.follow-up.outputs.workbench-job-url }}'
 ```

-Adjust `defer` to match the time your deployment normally needs to reconcile. `skip-missing: true` lets the workflow succeed when the pull request is not associated with a workbench job.
+Replace the example build and deploy commands with your own pipeline steps.
+Adjust `defer` to match the time your deployment normally needs to finish reconciling. `skip-missing: true` lets the workflow succeed when the pull request is not associated with a workbench job.

 When `url` and `commit` are omitted, the action uses `github.event.pull_request.html_url`, so the explicit `url` input above is optional for a `pull_request` workflow.